-Facts about SB 249, Ohio Aid in Dying Act
+Facts about Medical Aid in Dying for the terminally ill

-Summary of Oregon’s Death with Dignity Act & 2016 Report by Ohio End of Life Options: It’s important to learn about the details of the law.
-There are parameters for who qualifies to use the law.
-People who have diagnosis that include the possibility of dementia or Alzheimer’s Disease do not qualify because people need to be mentally capable adults with 6 months or less to live because of a terminal diagnosis that is corroborated by their primary physician and another physician.
+It is essential to learn about the details of the law.
+Only the patient may make the request in states with laws.
+Only they may decide if and when to take the medication if they qualify for the prescription.
+People who have a diagnosis of dementia or Alzheimer’s Disease do not qualify because those who qualify need to be mentally capable adults with 6 months or less to live with a confirmed terminal diagnosis that their primary physician and another physician agree upon.

-State Health Department Resources for Aid in Dying Laws
+State Health Department or Volunteer Organization Resources for Medical Aid in Dying Laws

 - Oregon: Death with Dignity Act passed in 1994, implemented in 1997

 - Washington: Death with Dignity Act; 2008/2009

 - Vermont: Patient Choice and Control at End of Life Act; 2013

 - California: End of Life Option Act; 2015/2016